lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 The flash physical controller wraps the actual flash memory and translates both host and controller initiated requests into low level flash transactions.

 The physical controller supports the following features
-*  Multiple banks of flash memory
+*  Multiple banks of flash memory.
-*  For each flash bank, parameterized support for number of flash pages (default to 256)
+*  For each flash bank, parameterized support for number of flash pages (default to 256).
-*  For each flash page, parameterized support for number of words and word size (default to 256 words of 8-bytes each)
+*  For each flash page, parameterized support for number of words and word size (default to 256 words of 8-bytes each).
-*  Data and informational partitions within each bank of flash memory
+*  Data and informational partitions within each bank of flash memory.
-*  Arbitration between host requests and controller requests at the bank level
+*  Arbitration between host requests and controller requests at the bank level.
-   *  Host requests are always favored, however the controller priority can escalate if it repeatedly loses arbitration
+   *  Host requests are always favored, however the controller priority can escalate if it repeatedly loses arbitration.
    *  Since banks are arbitrated independently and transactions may take different amounts of times to complete, the physical controller is also responsible for ensuring in-order response to both the controller and host.
-*  Flash read stage
+*  Flash read stage.
    *  Each bank maintains a parameterizable number of read buffers in front of the flash memory (default to 4).
    *  The read buffers behave as miniature read-only-caches to store flash data when flash words are greater than bus words.
    *  When a program or erase collides with an entry already stored in the read buffer, the buffer contents are invalidated.